dalong0514/selfstudy/003Paper/2024054Thats-Interesting.md

 #### 3. Uncomplicating social factors

 Considering all of the assumptions of all of the various audience segments which a proposition must react against in order to be considered interesting, it is a wonder that anyone has ever asserted a proposition which attracted widespread interest.
-But the fact that some social theorists do occasionally utter propositions that are generally found interesting should alert us to the
+But the fact that some social theorists do occasionally utter propositions that are generally found interesting should alert us to the possibility that the problem of generating interesting propositions is not so complex as it first appears.

-332 Murray S. Davis

-possibility that the problem of generating interesting propositions is not so complex as it first appears.

 Although there is a diversity of audience segments, on a certain level of abstraction there is only a duality of audience assumptions.
 Therefore, one technique a person can use to simplify the assumptions of his audience is to raise the level of abstraction at which he considers them.
 The higher the level of abstraction at which his proposition attacks the assumptions of his audience, the more the assumptions of his audience will run together.
 Eventually, as in The Index of the Interesting, he will be able to reach that level of abstraction at which there are only two audience assumptions about a topic possible.
 There may be many segments to his audience, but, at a certain level of abstraction, each segment must assume either ‘X' or ‘non-X' about a particular topic, and therefore each segment will find interesting either a proposition which asserts ‘non-X' against its assumption of ‘X' or a proposition which asserts ‘X' against its assumption of ‘non-X'.
 For example, although audience segments may differ as to the degree each thinks a certain phenomenon is generalizable, the social theorist who raises the level of abstraction at which the phenomenon is defined can divide all audience segments into two groups: those who think this abstractly defined phenomenon is generalizable at all, and those who think this abstractly defined phenomenon is merely local.
 Having categorized his audience segments in this way, he can now interest the former group of audience segments by asserting the phenomenon is actually local or he can interest the latter group of audience segments by asserting the phenomenon is actually generalizable.
 By directing his proposition towards the assumption of those audience segments who form the majority, or at least the majority of those whose opinion is significant to him, the social theorist will find that his proposition will elicit wide, if not universal, interest.

 If he still wants to try for universal, rather than merely majority, interest, the social theorist has another means at his disposal.
 Having narrowed the number of assumptions of the segments of his audience down to two, he may wish to reduce the assumption-ground of all his audience segments into a unity, to bring together his many adversaries into a single opponent—‘the Enemy'.
 The rhetorical technique of integrating all of the assumptions which are to be refuted into the single (wrong) assumption of the ‘other side' may be called ‘Consensus Creation'.

 Consensus creation is an artful task which involves three steps.
-First, the social theorist articulates lack of consensus into dissensus either generally (‘Half think "X" and half think "non-X"') or along the lines of specific sociological categories (‘The lower classes think "X", whereas the upper
+First, the social theorist articulates lack of consensus into dissensus either generally (‘Half think "X" and half think "non-X"') or along the lines of specific sociological categories (‘The lower classes think "X", whereas the upper classes think "non-X") or of categories appropriate to an intellectual speciality (‘The Structural-Functionalists think "X"; the Symbolic-Interactionists think "non-X".')

-That's Interesting!
-333

-classes think "non-X") or of categories appropriate to an intellectual speciality (‘The Structural-Functionalists think "X"; the Symbolic-Interactionists think "non-X".')
 Second, he claims this apparent dissensus is actually a consensus at a higher level. (‘But both these groups are actually saying the same thing: "Y".')
 Finally, having created this higher consensus of assumptions, he is now ready to deny it. (‘However, they are both wrong.
 What really is the case is "non-Y".')

 All segments of the social theorists' audience will now find his proposition interesting because it refutes the basic assumption shared by all of them (which basic assumption they themselves may not have known they all fundamentally assumed until he pointed out to them that they did).
 Convincing one's audience that they fundamentally hold a particular assumption about a topic, however, takes somewhat more than rhetorical skill.
 It also takes some knowledge of what assumptions about the topic the audience do actually hold.
 Should the assumption which a social theorist tries to convince his audience that they actually hold be too discrepant from the assumption they do actually hold, his audience will accuse him of setting up a ‘straw man'—an assumption which is easily blown over because no flesh and blood person ever actually held it—certainly no member of his audience.